ShinozakiAichi/VladiCoreAPI/docs/README.md

 # VladiCore API

-VladiCore is a monolithic ASP.NET Web API 2 service backed by MySQL 8 that powers catalog, recommendations, and PC builder experiences.
+VladiCore is a monolithic ASP.NET Core 8.0 service backed by MySQL 8.0 that powers catalog, recommendations, analytics, and the PC builder experience.

 ## Prerequisites

-- .NET Framework 4.8.1 build tooling (Visual Studio 2022 or `msbuild` on Windows).
+- .NET 8 SDK (`dotnet --info` should report version 8.x).
-- MySQL 8 locally or through Docker.
+- MySQL 8 locally or via Docker.
-- PowerShell or Bash shell for scripts.
+- PowerShell or Bash for scripts.

 ## Quick start